metno/aerocom_user_management/README.md

   -h, --help          show this help message and exit -d, --dryrun        dryrun; print yaml file to stdout.
   -keyfile KEYFILE    keyfile to add to yaml file (all keys).
   -key KEY [KEY ...]  key to add to yaml file.
-QUOTE CORRECTLY! or use keyfile option.
+1 or 3 elements depending on quotation.
 ```

 ### Examplles